isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-content-xml-doc.md

 ---
 title: Author content using AEM Guides
-description: Learn how to Author content using AEM Guides
+description: Efficiently author content using AEM Guides.
+Learn how to create, edit, and publish your documents in AEM Guides.
 exl-id: 6a6354ce-29cc-4bd7-8235-579fe3647682
 ---
 # Author content using AEM Guides {#id221EB0P0E20}